newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

     http://127.0.0.1:8000/module/calendar/

-7) Create Event, for instance an event happening today at 11am, define when the event start and finish, add an occurence rule if you want for instance the event happening every day.
+7) Create Event, for instance an event happening today at 11am, define when the event start and finish, add an recurring rule if the event is to recur.

     Create Event can be done by click on Add button : http://127.0.0.1:8000/module/event/

-8) Create Alarm, this will allow to receive notification when Events are occurring.
-To get started, let's create an alarm with Method Call, link it to the previous created event, et a date for the alarm and the phone number that will be notified, then configure the rest of the alarm settings to your taste.
+8) Create Alarm to receive notification when Events are happening. e.g. Create an alarm of type "Call", link it to the previously created event, add a date and time for the alarm and the phone number top be called, then configure the rest of the alarm settings as required.

     Create Alarm can be done by click on Add button : http://127.0.0.1:8000/module/alarm/

-9) Access result Alarmrequest.
+9) Access results of Alarm Requests.

-    You access to detailed logs of the Alarm happening by browsing the alarm request : http://127.0.0.1:8000/admin/appointment/alarmrequest/
+    Access detailed logs of the Alarm by browsing to alarm request at : http://127.0.0.1:8000/admin/appointment/alarmrequest/